-PROV’s Koorie Records Unit (KRU) has been established to foster awareness of records about Aboriginal people held by PROV, and aims to improve the accessibility of these records to Koorie people and the wider community.
-The KRU collaborates with Koorie community organisations such as Connecting Home Ltd, in its outreach, education and training projects.
+PROV’s Koorie Records Unit (KRU) promotes awareness of records about Aboriginal people held by PROV and NAA, and aims to improve the accessibility of these records to Koorie people and the wider community.
+The KRU collaborates with Koorie community organisations such as Link Up Victoria, the Koorie Heritage Trust and Connecting Home Ltd, in its outreach and training projects.

-My Heart is Breaking: A joint guide to records about Aboriginal People in PROV and NAA, Melbourne Office collections.
+walata tyamateetj: A guide to government records about Aboriginal people in Victoria.
 This guide assists people researching Aboriginal family and community history, or the history of interactions between government and Aboriginal people in Victoria.
-My Heart is Breaking is currently being updated and is due to be republished in 2009.

 Publications available online

 Finding Your Story is a valuable reference tool for Victorian Indigenous people seeking information on their separation from family and community.
 Finding Your Story is also a helpful guide for organisations that assist the Stolen Generations retrace family and community connections through records made by government and non-government agencies.

 wilam naling …knowing who you are… report 2006

 The wilam naling report addresses recommendations from the Commonwealth government’s 1997 National Enquiry into the Separation of Aboriginal and Torres Strait Islander Children from their Families.
 The report contains recommendations for improving access to records by people affected by removal policies.

 Tracking the Native Police

 PROV’s online exhibition Tracking the Native Police tells the story of the Native Police Corps from 1837 to 1852.
 It contains records about the Aboriginal men who joined the corps, and also about the many Aboriginal people and communities they encountered throughout Victoria.

 Provenance: The Journal of Public Record Office Victoria